 This is too much fun!

-There are several virtual reality fitness games based on boxing.
+There are several VR boxing games.
 The reason for their popularity is because they provide a great workout + fun.
-Check out these boxing games that everybody is talking about.
+Check out these VR boxing games that everybody is talking about.

 BoxVR is the award-winning VR fitness game that includes 20 hours of fun workout to destroy calories in the most adventurous way.